oracle-quickstart/oci-hpc-oke/docs/running-rdma-workloads-on-oke.md

 ### Deploy Network Operator

 > [!IMPORTANT]
 > The device name you will use when deploying the Network Operator is different between A100 and H100 shapes.
-Please make sure that you are running the correct command based on your shape.
+Please make sure you're running the correct command based on your shape.

 #### A100 shapes (BM.GPU.A100-v2.8, BM.GPU4.8)
 ```